 Mekoryuk-People at Mekoryuk do not rely on Chinook Salmon as a mainstay of the subsistence economy (Pete 1984, Drozda 2010, Wolfe et al. 2012).
 They harvest large numbers of nonsalmon fishes and marine mammals also.
 At least one stream on Nunivak supports a Sockeye Salmon run.
 People occasionally harvest Chinook Salmon when they travel across Etolin Strait to Cape Vancouver and fish with gillnets (Pete 1984, Drozda 2010, Wolfe et al. 2012).
 Most Nunivavaarmiut live at Mekoryuk on Nunivak Island.
 People at Mekoryuk do not rely on herring as much as the people of Nelson Island, probably because herring are less predictable and harder to locate in harvestable numbers.
 Historically, the arrival of herring coincided with walrus hunting season.
-In 2011, during a house to house harvest survey, people reported harvesting only Chum, Coho, and Pink Salmon.
-People occasionally harvest Chinook Salmon when they travel across Etolin Strait to Cape Vancouver to fish with gill nets (Drozda 2010, Pete 1984, Wolfe et al. 2012).
+In 2011, during a house to house harvest survey, people reported harvesting only Chum, Coho, and Pink Salmon (Drozda 2010, Pete 1984, Wolfe et al. 2012).